GLOBAL MARKETS-Stocks, euro gain on German-Franco crisis pledge

 NEW YORK, Oct 10 World stocks rallied for a fourth straight session on Monday and the euro jumped on a pledge by the German and French leaders to unveil new measures to resolve the European debt crisis by the end of the month.

-Wall Street gained more than 2 percent and European markets rose almost as much after German Chancellor Angela Merkel and French President Nicolas Sarkozy said on Sunday their goal was to come up with a sustainable answer for Greece's debt woes.
+Wall Street surged after opening, tracking gains in Europe, as risk appetite improved after German Chancellor Angela Merkel and French President Nicolas Sarkozy said on Sunday their goal was to come up with a sustainable answer for Greece's woes.

 Merkel and Sarkozy said they would agree on how to recapitalize European banks and present a plan for accelerating economic coordination in the euro zone by a G20 summit in Cannes, France on Nov.
 3-4.
 For details see: [ID:nL5E7L90RP]